santiagosayshey/DigiBrain/content/Computer Science/Cybersecurity Fundamentals/Revision/Cybersecurity Fundamentals.md

 | ACSC Essential 8 | Baseline strategies for mitigating cyber incidents | No |
 | PCI-DSS | Security standard for organizations handling credit card data | Yes |
 | COBIT | Framework for IT management and governance | No* |

-*Note: While COBIT itself doesn't offer organizational certification, there are COBIT-related certifications for individuals.

-This table focuses on the core purpose of each framework and whether it provides organizational certification, which are typically more important points for exam purposes.
-The ACSC's Information Security Manual (ISM) is a set of guidelines rather than a certification framework, so it's not included in the certification column.